fdchevalier/jupyter-tunnel/README.md

 * The Jupyter notebook is running on a node of a Grid Engine cluster accessible through a gateway server.
 In this case, the basic command will be: `jupypter-tunnel.sh -h1 user@gateway.ext -h2 user@head-node.ext -n server-node.local`

 Note: the `user@server` can be simplified to `server` if you use a SSH config file or if the username of your local machine is the same as the one on the remote machine.

+## Companion script

+`jupyter-tunnel-shutdown.sh`: this script sends an interruption signal to any jupyter-tunnel processes.
+This is equivalent to Ctrl+C used to close the tunnel.
+This script can be to automatize tunnel shutdown on sleep for instance in order to make sure that port on server will be released.

 ## License